top of page

 Reverse shoulder replacement surgery

-Reverse shoulder replacement surgery is a specialised procedure used to treat severe damage to the rotator cuff, a group of muscles and tendons that hold the shoulder joint in place.
-When tendons are severely damaged, traditional repair methods may not be effective.
-Reverse shoulder replacement surgery is an alternative option that can improve joint function, reduce pain, and enhance shoulder mobility, especially if the joint is affected by arthritis.
-This surgical technique involves reversing the position of the ball and socket in the shoulder joint to create a more stable joint.
+Reverse shoulder replacement surgery is a specialized procedure designed to address severe damage to the rotator cuff, which is a group of muscles and tendons that stabilize the shoulder joint.
+When the tendons are significantly damaged, traditional repair methods may not be effective.
+Reverse shoulder replacement serves as an alternative that can enhance joint function, alleviate pain, and improve shoulder mobility, particularly in cases where arthritis affects the joint.
+This surgical technique reverses the ball and socket positions in the shoulder joint, resulting in a more stable configuration.

 Shoulder dislocation

-The shoulder joint is one of the most versatile joints in our body, enabling us to perform a wide range of movements.
-However, this flexibility also makes it vulnerable to injury, particularly dislocation.
-When the upper arm bone becomes displaced from the cup-shaped socket, it can cause significant pain and restrict movement.
+The shoulder joint is among the most versatile joints in the body, allowing for a wide array of movements.
+However, this flexibility also makes it susceptible to injuries, especially dislocations.
+When the upper arm bone is displaced from its cup-shaped socket, it can result in considerable pain and limit mobility.
 Various factors, including trauma, overuse, and degenerative conditions, can cause shoulder dislocation.

 Shoulder Dislocation